Can I do the program part-time?

 A typical day in the life of a CodeBoxx participant!

 Many of our articles so far have been based on questions that we receive repeatedly from registrants, interested people or simply curious people.
-Even if the school takes all the risks by guaranteeing a job at $ 25 / h to upon graduation and not asking for any tuition fees before the promise of employment is fulfilled, it is still an important decision in the life of a participant and we want to be as transparent as possible to enable people to make an informed decision.
+It is an important decision in the life of a participant and we want to be as transparent as possible to enable people to make an informed decision.

 This article is intended to answer some frequently asked questions: What does a typical day look like for a CodeBoxx participant?